 Do I need to complete a tax return?

-This section looks at whether or not you need to complete a tax return if you are employed – in other words your employer deducts tax and National Insurance contributions from your pay using PAYE.
+This page looks at whether or not you need to complete a tax return if you are employed – in other words your employer deducts tax and National Insurance contributions from your pay using PAYE.

 Most employees working in the UK pay all their tax through their company’s payroll system and are not required to submit a tax return.
 You may, however, need to complete a tax return because your tax affairs are complicated in some way, for example by having a source of untaxed income.